johnjoeallen/debian-configure-devbox/steps/99.0-Shorewall/README.md

       - port: 443
         comment: Allow HTTPS
 ```
+Set `allowIncomingHttp: false` in the step config when you only want the firewall glue without automatically opening 80/443; otherwise the defaults ensure those ports are permitted on the WAN.

 Each rule can override `source`/`target`/`proto`, append `options`, or set `disabled: true` to skip it.
 If you need a different rules file (e.g. `/etc/shorewall/rules.local`), set `rulesFile`.